 - FOD Critical Area: Areas, such as cleanrooms, that require the highest level of preventative measures.

-Make sure employees understand where these different areas are and what precautions must be taken.
-Outline FOD areas with floor marking tape and be sure to post safety signs reminding workers to be aware of foreign object damage or foreign object debris.
+Make sure employees understand where these different destinations are and what precautions must be taken.
+Outline FOD areas with floor marking tape and be sure to post safety signs reminding workers to be aware of foreign object damage or foreign object debris, and its risks.

 - What is FOD?